 Meet Our Trainers

-Jamie Apicella - DIrector of Softball Operations
+Jamie Apicella - DIrector of Softball Operations and player development

 Jamie brings over 20 years of collegiate coaching experience, transforming the LIU Post program into a nationally-competitive team and becoming one of the most accomplished coaches in the region.
 Jamie has ranked in the top-20 among active Division II coaches in total victories (18th) and winning percentage (17th), and is LIU's all-time winningest coach.
 The Pioneers have won nine East Coast Conference titles and have qualified for the NCAA Championships 19 times under his leadership.